tomaszmichalak/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 ---
-title: Using Brand Portal with AEM Assets
+title: Using Brand Portal
 seo-title: Using Brand Portal with AEM Assets
-description: Walk throughs of the AEM Author and AEM Assets Brand Portal integration.
+description: Walk-throughs of the AEM Author and AEM Assets Brand Portal integration.
-seo-description: Walk throughs of the AEM Author and AEM Assets Brand Portal integration.
+seo-description: Walk-throughs of the AEM Author and AEM Assets Brand Portal integration.
 uuid: d34a1073-8972-49bc-ae12-d3d77d5b6e02
 discoiquuid: 956ae2ae-b8af-4714-9300-8799bfc24a5f
 feature: asset-share, brand-portal